Making Training Your Dog Enjoyable

 Melain Rodriguez, ViaGen Pets

-We have been discussing cloning and genetic preservation for several weeks now and we once again visit with Melain Rodriquez, who is the Client Services Manager at ViaGen Pets.
-Melain will now discuss cloning client success stories.
+We have been discussing cloning and genetic preservation and we once again visit with Melain Rodriquez, who is the Client Services Manager at ViaGen Pets.
+Melain discusses cloning client success stories.

-One such story that sticks out in her mind happened in December.
-The clients had preserved the DNA of their pet with ViaGen Pets Preservation Services about five years ago when their beloved Siamese cat had passed away suddenly.
+One such story that sticks out in her mind are clients that had preserved the DNA of their pet with ViaGen Pets Preservation Services many years ago when their beloved Siamese cat had passed away suddenly.

-About a year ago, ViaGen Pets sent out a letter to all of their feline genetic preservation clients announcing that they were now cloning cats.
+Some years ago, ViaGen Pets sent out a letter to all of their feline genetic preservation clients announcing that they were cloning cats.
 This particular client called immediately and wanted to be signed up.